NYPL/ami-preservation/pami_scripts/README.md

 * `./file_pull.sh /Users/pamiaudio/Desktop/cmslist.txt /Volumes/NYPL230332 /Volumes/NYPL_16107/FreezeTest`

-Note: if you're puuling files off a a hard drive that has thousands of Wavs on it, it may take some time for the rsyncing to being.
-Just go do something else.
+Note: if you're pulling files off of a hard drive that has thousands of Wavs on it, it may take some time for the rsyncing to begin.
+Go do something else.

 ## pull_mediainfo.py